huggingface/transformers/docs/source/en/agents.md

 This is the go-to agent to solve reasoning tasks, since the ReAct framework ([Yao et al., 2022](https://huggingface.co/papers/2210.03629)) makes it really efficient to think on the basis of its previous observations.

-We implement two versions of ReactJSONAgent:
+We implement two versions of ReactJsonAgent:
-- [`~ReactJSONAgent`] generates tool calls as a JSON in its output.
+- [`~ReactJsonAgent`] generates tool calls as a JSON in its output.
-- [`~ReactCodeAgent`] is a new type of ReactJSONAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.
+- [`~ReactCodeAgent`] is a new type of ReactJsonAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.

 > [!TIP]
 > Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more the ReAct agent.